Header - Veterans Advantage Financial

 • You’ve earned Medicare benefits through your working career.
 Now maximize that investment

-• Medicare Advantage premium refunds can offset copay costs and provide additional benefits
+• Medicare Advantage plans with opportunities to ensure you’re not overpaying for Part B can offset copay costs and provide additional benefits

 • Medicare protects you from VA budget uncertainties and provides care options nationwide